IanWold/ianwold.github.io/Site/Posts/roll_your_own_csharp_results.md

 }
 ```

-These two overloads for `Match` allow our consumer to choose whether it cares about the client/server error distinction but still enforces that they must provide a complete mapping from any possible result state to an object.
+These two overloads for `Map` allow our consumer to choose whether it cares about the client/server error distinction but still enforces that they must provide a complete mapping from any possible result state to an object.
 We could use this to rewrite our `ShowItems` method from earlier in a clearer way:

 ```csharp
 public void ShowItems() => Console.WriteLine(